sendgrid/smtpapi-go/README.md

 # Roadmap

 If you are interested in the future direction of this project, please take a look at our [milestones](https://github.com/sendgrid/smtpapi-go/milestones).
-We would love to hear your feedback.
+Your feedback will be highly appreciated.

 # How to Contribute

-We encourage contribution to our libraries, please see our [CONTRIBUTING](https://github.com/sendgrid/smtpapi-go/blob/master/CONTRIBUTING.md) guide for details.
+We encourage contribution to our libraries, please see our [CONTRIBUTING](https://github.com/sendgrid/smtpapi-go/blob/master/CONTRIBUTING.md) guide for more details on contributions.

 Quick links: